LunarVim/LunarVim/docs/README.md

 ## Extensible

 Just because LunarVim has an opinion doesn't mean you need to share it.
-Every builtin plugin enabled by default can be disable in the `config.lua` file.
-Here you can enable/disable builtin plugins, add your own plugins, keymaps, autocommands leader bindings, and all other custom configuration.
+Every builtin plugin can be toggled on or off in the `config.lua` file.
+This is the place to add your own plugins, keymaps, autocommands, leader bindings and all other custom settings.

 ## Fast